makerdao/mips/MIP10/mip10.md

 **An Oracle Team may opt to skip this step and submit MIP10c7**

-1. A community member or other 3rd party publishes the [MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
+1. A community member publishes the [MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
 2. Feedback is incorporated into the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as in the Github PR.
 3. At this point the proposal is in limbo until an Oracle Team commits to doing the work required to submit [MIP10c7-Subproposal-Template](MIP10c7-Subproposal-Template.md) and continue the Oracle Data Model Update process.